Saumya-Gupta-26/struct-uncertainty/README.md

 - Edit `datalists/DRIVE/infer.json` with your hyperparameter values.
 - Command to run: `CUDA_VISIBLE_DEVICES=7 python3 infer.py --params ./datalists/DRIVE/infer.json`

+## Acknowledgement
+The code for computing DMT has been borrowed from [here](https://github.com/wangdingkang/DiscreteMorse) .
+I would like to thank them because it has formed the basis of this work.
+I modified their code to output the generated manifolds.

 ## CITATION
 If you found this work useful, please consider citing it as